The Cross River Government says it has released the 2019/20 Cocoa Land Lease Allocation to beneficiary farmers in the state.

-The Chairman of State Cocoa Board, Dr Oscar Ofuka made this known on Monday during a stakeholders and landlord communities meeting at Effraya, Etung Local Government Area.
+The Chairman of State Cocoa Board, Dr. Oscar Ofuka made this known on Monday during a stakeholders and landlord community meeting at Effraya, Etung Local Government Area.

 He said that the allocation had taken care of the interest of landlord communities.

 “The 2019/20 allocation has taken care of the landlord communities and with a spread covering various interest groups in the state.